-If you want different frames or a feature that are not covered, you will need to pay the entire cost of the glasses yourself.
+Medicaid will cover one vision examination per calendar year by an optometrist or an ophthalmologist to determine if glasses are required and for treatment of diseases of the eye.
+Medicaid will pay for one pair of Medicaid-approved glasses per calendar year.
+One company makes all of the eyeglasses for Medicaid.
+The same eye doctor that gives you a prescription can order your glasses.
+If you want different frames or a feature that is not covered, you will need to pay the entire cost of the glasses yourself.
 The amount that Medicaid would have paid cannot be applied to the cost of other glasses.